Michael Veale: Contact-tracing during the COVID-19 pandemic

 Veale was part of the research team that developed the Decentralised Privacy-Preserving Proximity Tracing protocol (DP-3T) for contact tracing during the COVID-19 pandemic.

 On April 11, 2020, Veale contacted part of the team developing contact tracing apps for England and Wales, NHSX to warn them that Apple and Google's contact-tracing solutions only allowed for decentralised matching between phones which was incompatible with the UK government's proposed centralised approach.
 His email stated that:Apple and Google's new API appears to break (or rather, not allow iPhones of Androids to use) NHS's proposed system, as it only allows decentralised local matching using background BLE [Bluetooth], and does not allow apps to directly access identifiers of individuals they have observed, only to query them with a downloaded listNHSX maintained that their contact-tracing app was capable of centralised contact-tracing despite these concerns.
 On 18 June 2020, the UK government announced it would abandon its centralised contact-tracing app, and switch to using Apple and Google's decentralised contact-tracing technology, which is based substantially on the DP-3T protocol.

+Artificial intelligence and education

+Veale has been a noted critic of the impact of artificial intelligence on education.
+A 2025 position paper led by Veale as Vice Dean (Education Innovation) of UCL Laws on responding to the pedagogical and assessment integrity challenges posed by AI to legal education received broad media attention.